Create PlantUML diagrams directly in Miro

 What is PlantUML?

-A text‑based language that generates UML diagrams (sequence, class, state, activity, component, deployment and more).
-It’s ideal for versionable, repeatable visuals.
+A text-based language that generates UML diagrams (sequence, class, state, activity, component, deployment, and more).
+It’s perfect for versionable, repeatable visuals.

 How do I add PlantUML to Miro?